 German scholarships for international students aren't only a real financial boon, but also make studying in Germany a tangible opportunity for everyone.
 These scholarships are the next big step in your journey to a degree at a German university.

-To get you up and running, we've taken a closer look at three popular scholarships in Germany that you should definitely check out: DAAD Germany, German Scholarship and Erasmus+.
+To get you up and running, we've taken a closer look at 3 popular scholarships in Germany that you should definitely check out: DAAD Germany, German Scholarship and Erasmus+.

-on average one in three students nowadays receives the scholarship for which they applied.”
+On average one in three students receives the scholarship they applied for.”

 Paying rent for your hip flat in Berlin Prenzlauer Berg and meals in the university refectory digs deep into your students' pockets, not to mention the books for lectures.

-DAAD Germany (German Academic Exchange Service) helps international students and takes the financial burden off their shoulders so that students can complete their studies in a carefree frame of mind.
-As a result, DAAD Germany funds well over 100,000 German and international students every year!
+DAAD Germany (German Academic Exchange Service) helps international students and takes the financial burden off their shoulders so that students can complete their studies.
+As a result, DAAD Germany funds the higher education of over 100,000 German and international students every year!

 Let the numbers speak for themselves: Since 1925, DAAD Germany has become one of the most significant funding organisations for international exchange - and has since then funded more than 2.6 million young academics and researchers in Germany and abroad.
 Quite an achievement!

 But how exactly does DAAD Germany fund its students?
 Through regular monthly payments over a certain period of time, the scholarship supports you in covering costs of living and helps you to pay for books, health insurance or childcare.

 What's best: DAAD scholarships don't have to be paid back!”

 More than financial support, however, there's also the networking aspect: as a scholarship holder, you become part of a large network that's valuable for you personally and might even open professional doors for you.